conoro/hugo.conoroneill.com/content/post/conors-top-tips-for-dnfing-the-kerry-way-ultra.md

 * *Black Diamond Distance Carbon FLZ poles* - One of my all-time best purchases.
 Light as a feather.

 * *Salomon Adv Skin 12 pack* - There's a reason this is the pack most people were wearing.
-Nothing comes close.
+Cannot fault it, particularly the multiple pole-holding options.
+I had to watch [Dom Granger's video](https://www.youtube.com/watch?v=LQASNVEq6aI) to figure that aspect out tho.

 * *Salomon soft flasks long neck* - I've had these for a few years.
 Make sure to get the hard-bottomed ones to make it easier to get them in and out.